Varad-13/placement-training/README.md

 - Python shares address space in variable with equal values
 - Python always updates values by giving new space.
 Old values will always be replaced at every update.

-Python supports AGC (Auto Garbage Collection):
+Python supports AGC (Auto Garbage Collection)
--